-Several days ago I read a comment to my prior blog post that an 81-year old Italian doctor by the name of Dr. Giovanni Brotzu was planning to release a much anticipated prostaglandin E1 (PGE1) based topical product in Italy by the middle of this year.
-Later on I found out that it was a PGE1 precursor (Dihomo-Gamma-Linolenic Acid — DGLA) based Brotzu lotion product (keep reading this post for more on that).
+Several days ago a comment in my last post stated that an 81-year old Italian doctor by the name of Dr. Giovanni Brotzu was planning to release a much anticipated prostaglandin E1 (PGE1) based topical product in Italy by the middle of this year.
+Later on I found out that it was a PGE1 precursor (Dihomo-Gamma-Linolenic Acid — DGLA) based product called the Brotzu lotion.
 Initially, I was highly skeptical about this product and borderline dismissive.
 However, further comments as well as hair loss forum threads about this product made me spend more time on the subject and finally write a post on it.

 There have been hundreds of scam products for sale in the hair loss industry over the past decade, and barely a handful of somewhat effective products exist out there.
 How likely was an 81 year old man to release anything of significance out of the blue?
 Moreover, by such an old age when one has seen medical problems and misfortune strike numerous family members and friends, how is one able to focus on something as superficial as hair loss?
 At such an age, very few men or women are even driven to make money.
 Or am I stereotyping too much here?

 It was also a bit unexpected to read about a PGE1 based product, when the hair loss world has largely been focusing on PGE2 (increasing it) and PGD2 (decreasing it) over the past several years.
 It should be noted, however, that PGE1 and PGE2 do seem to have some overlap/commonalities as well as some distinct functions.

 However, after I did some research, several things made me change my mind and write this post: